felixisto/CowsAndBulls/README.md

-Cows and Bulls game.
-Must be played online, on a LAN network.
-This is the numerical version of the game.
+Cows and Bulls video game on iOS.
 Technologies: Swift 4.2, SwiftSocket, PinCodeTextField

+Must be played on a LAN network.
+This is the numerical version of "Cows and Bulls".

 # Main Screen
 ![alt text](https://github.com/felixisto/CowsAndBulls/blob/master/Screenshots/scrn0.png)